meettaimur/MYeORM/README.md

 //      set DbMigrationAlter attribute - when property is changed e.g. MaxLength changed
 //      set DbMigrationDrop attribute - when column is removed from table
 //      set IgnoreDbSchema attribute - to ignore property for script generation
+//                          while Ignore attribute is dedicated for client-side validation and manipulation only
 //      set RequiredDbSchema attribute - to generate NOT NULL for property in script,
 //                           while Required attribute is dedicated for client-side validation only(not for schema generation)
 //      set NumberDbSchema(precision, scale) - to change precision and scale for decimal/double/float/numeric properties